My first name ‘Marloes’ is pronounced as: Mahr-Loose.

 To work efficiently, I do not use social media inboxes to discuss work.
 Therefore I don’t respond to DMs in most cases.
 I can be reached by phone for clients I first spoke to via email.

 So that I can work very concentrated while I’m working on projects for clients.
 I get quite distracted by unexpected phone calls.
-Emails works better for me!
+Emails works better for me.
+If we’ve had contact and you’d like to chat about the project we’re working on together, then of course phone calls are possible (and handy).

 Most often I work through publishers on books but do contact me if you have a book that fits me.
 For self-publishing: I don’t work for free or only for royalties.
 If you have a publisher, please suggest my work to them and ask them if they see my work as a good fit.